hazzaaclark/bible/README.md

 - Multi-platform compatibility (Windows, Unix)
 - Fully configurable with the Command Line
-- It's lightweight, ease-of-use allows for seamless interaction
+- It's lightweight, ease-of-use allows for seamless interaction with commands

+- more features and a commands list will be provided as and when it is available

 # Building: